Sex workers' rights: Movement

-The sex workers' rights movement began the 1970s and in many countries, works to improve working conditions, increase benefits and eliminate discrimination on behalf of individuals working within the sex industry, whether legal or criminalized.
-The International Committee for Prostitutes' Rights gained human rights coverage in 1985 when they obtained the World Charter for Prostitutes Rights creating a world wide community.
-This movement continued to grow globally as members banded together to fight the AIDS/HIV crisis.
-The Global Network of Sex Work Projects (NSWP) was created in 1992 at the International AIDS Conference in Amsterdam.
-This network had a large part in the international response and education of people during the AIDS/HIV crisis in regards to the sex work industry.
-The majority of the Sex workers' Rights Movements' progress pertains to developed countries, currently the organizations involved are working to extend their knowledge and activism to developing countries.
-Although research about the sex worker movement has been conducted mainly in North American and Western European countries, sex worker-led mobilization has occurred around the world.
-Such actions seek to influence policies so that sex work is recognized as a legitimate profession, and sufficient rights are provided to sex workers.
+The sex workers' rights movement began in the 1970s and, in many countries, works to improve working conditions, increase benefits and eliminate discrimination on behalf of individuals working within the sex industry, whether legal or criminalized.

+The International Committee for Prostitutes' Rights gained human rights coverage in 1985 when they obtained the World Charter for Prostitutes Rights.
+This movement continued to grow globally.
+The Global Network of Sex Work Projects was created in 1992 at the International AIDS Conference in Amsterdam.
+The majority of the Sex Workers' Rights Movements' progress pertains to developed countries.

 International organizations

-Global Network of Sex Work Projects (NSWP)
+Global Network of Sex Work Projects

 Global Network of Sex Work Projects (NSWP) is an organization that was founded in 1990 by sex workers from different nations at the 2nd International Conference for NGOs working on AIDS in Paris, France.
-The organization has received financial support from bodies such as the Open Society Foundations, and states that it "conducts a mix of pro-active and re-active policy advocacy to support human rights and evidence-based approaches to female, male, and transgendered sex workers and strengthening sex worker communities", while "organising at an international (including regional) level brings local and national level experiences to bear in international debates".

-Global Network of Sex Work Projects (NSWP) is largely responsible for the language shift—most notably, the use of the term "sex worker" instead of "prostitute"—that corresponds with a genuine recognition of sex workers' human rights.
+The organization has received financial support from bodies such as the Open Society Foundations and states that it "conducts a mix of pro-active and re-active policy advocacy".
+NSWP is largely responsible for making the increasing usage of the term "sex worker" instead of "prostitute".
 The organization's advocacy work has included HIV/AIDS, addressing sex worker discrimination, and participating in research about the profession.
-NSWP created the publication, Research for Sex Work, for activists, health workers, and NGOs.
+NSWP created the publication, Research for Sex Work.

 During the 2012 International AIDS Conference, held in Kolkata, India, sex worker activists from different countries formed the Sex Worker Freedom Festival (SWFF) as an alternative event for sex workers and allies.
 The week-long festival included activity in the Sonagachi red-light area and represented a protest against the exclusion of sex workers.
-The event also sought to ensure that the perspectives of sex workers were heard in meetings held in Washington D.C., US.
-A report, entitled "Solidarity Is Not A Crime", was published by NSWP in April 2014 and is described by the organization as "a snapshot of curated content outlining a significant and historical moment in the Sex Worker Rights Movement".
+The event has been held in Washington, D.C., US.